 - Bachelor of Science (B.S.)

-The diagnostic medical sonography (DMS) profession is a multi-specialty field comprised of DMS, diagnostic cardiac sonography, vascular technology, and other emerging fields.
-Sonographers practice a form of medical imaging that uses complex high frequency sound waves and Doppler computerized equipment to visualize differences between healthy tissues and pathologic areas of the body, evaluate vascular flow information, and document pathologic and other conditions.
+The diagnostic medical sonography (DMS) profession is comprised of DMS, diagnostic cardiac sonography, pediatric echocardiography, vascular technology, and other emerging fields.
+Sonographers practice medical imaging using complex high frequency sound waves and Doppler computerized equipment to visualize differences between healthy tissues and pathologic areas of the body, evaluate vascular flow information, and document pathologic and other conditions.

 Program Offerings at Grand Valley

 Students spend two years completing the general education and prerequisite courses.
-Students wishing to apply for this degree should apply by February 1, prior to the fall semester entry.
-After admission to the secondary competitive program, students complete two more years of full-time professional coursework in one of the following areas: general (abdominal and obstetrics/gynecology), adult and pediatric echocardiography, or adult echocardiography and vascular sonography.
+Students should apply by February 1 prior to the fall semester entry.
+Applications available at www.gvsu.edu/rad/.
+After admission to the secondary competitive program, students complete two years of full-time professional coursework in one of the following areas: general (abdominal and obstetrics/gynecology), adult and pediatric echocardiography, or adult echocardiography and vascular sonography.

 Students study a variety of topics that include:

 - Ultrasound physics and instrumentation